The Planted Pantry » Breads » Easy Vegan Focaccia Bread

 Mix the Dough

 In a large mixing bowl, add the warm water, sugar, salt, and yeast and mix briefly.
-Next, add the flour and olive oil and mix until the dough is stretchy but shaggy.
-This will be a bit of a dryer dough.
+Next, add the flour and olive oil and mix until a stretchy but shaggy dough forms.
+This will be a bit of a dryer yet sticky dough.

-Cover the bowl in plastic wrap or a kitchen towel and set it in a warm area of your home for 4 hours.
-The dough should be set in an area of your home without a draft, that is at least 68 degrees Fahrenheit.
+Cover the bowl in plastic wrap or a kitchen towel and set it in a warm area of your home for 4 hours to let the dough rest.

 After 4 hours, the dough will have nearly doubled in size and will look slightly bubbly (shown below).

-Transfer it to a well-oiled 9 x 13-inch baking dish and stretch it to reach the sides if necessary.
+Transfer the focaccia dough to a well-oiled 9 x 13-inch baking dish, scraping the edge of the bowl.
+Stretch the dough to reach the sides of the baking pan if necessary.

 Second Rise